Why is Checking Credit Scores Important?Published on February 24, 2022 by CreditFresh

 A bankruptcy, for example, may last either seven or ten years on your report.
 If you’re recovering from a past bankruptcy, you may have to wait a decade before it’s struck from the record.

 How Many Free Credit Reports Are You Legally Entitled to Each Year?

-If you’re ready for your first credit check, visit AnnualCreditReport.org to get started.
-This is the U.S. government’s official website when it comes to checking credit scores.
+If you’re ready for your first credit check, visit AnnualCreditReport.com to get started.
+This website is authorized by Federal law.

 How Often Should You Check Your Credit Report?